Our Verdict

 Common questions about this comparison

-Which air purifier is better for smoke removal?
+Which air purifier is better for removing smoke?

-The Honeywell HPA-250 is explicitly better for smoke, with a CADR of 198.4.
-The PuroAir 400 lists a smoke CADR of 0.0, despite its general filtration claims, making it ineffective for targeted smoke removal.
+The Honeywell HPA-250 is significantly better, featuring a smoke CADR of 198.4.
+The PuroAir 400 lists a smoke CADR of 0.0, indicating it lacks certified smoke removal capability for smoke.

-The PuroAir 400 explicitly highlights its quiet operation and includes a dedicated sleep mode.
-The Honeywell HPA-250's operating noise level is not disclosed in its specifications, so the PuroAir is likely the quieter option.
+The PuroAir 400 explicitly advertises quiet operation and a dedicated sleep mode.
+The operating noise level for the Honeywell HPA-250 is not disclosed in its specifications.

 Explore Other Categories